russellf9/candy-space/README.md

 ### App Code

-- Posts - The `main` controller
+- Posts - The `main` Angular Controller

 - Posts.Directive - A Directive which holds and displays all the posts

-- Posts.Service - A service responsible for the CRUD operations on the data ( On the specs only the READ operation is required. )
+- Posts.Service - A Service responsible for the CRUD operations on the data ( On the specs only the READ operation is required. )

 ### Re-direct